“Never daunted, we cannot falter; In the battle, we’re tried and true.”—“Indiana, Our Indiana.”

 But while the school—today known as the IU Kelley School of Business—was retooling a degree that would later prepare alumni to reach the top of companies such as Ford, Whirlpool and Dow, another program was being created that aimed to provide African-Americans with the same opportunities.

-The IU Kelley School is one of three founding members of the Consortium for Graduate Study in Management, which is marking its 50th anniversary this year.
-Activities October 7 and 8 in Bloomington will celebrate IU’s legacy in a program that has encouraged more than 8,000 men and women of color to earn a graduate business degree since 1966.
+The IU Kelley School is one of three founding members of the Consortium for Graduate Study in Management, which marked its 50th anniversary in 2016.
+Activities in Bloomington celebrated IU’s legacy in a program that has encouraged more than 10,000 men and women of color to earn a graduate business degree since 1966.

 “I’m very proud that the Kelley School was one of the original three founding members of the Consortium,” said Idalene “Idie” Kesner, the school’s current dean.
 “The Consortium has grown and so has Kelley, and the program remains a very important part of our Kelley community.”